-Omair Michael Javed has taken a bold step in seeking justice against his former employer, M. Raess & Son Trucking LLC, alleging a series of serious grievances including wrongful termination and retaliation.
+Omair Michael Javed is suing his former employer, M. Raess & Son Trucking LLC, accusing the company of wrongful termination and retaliation.
 On October 18, 2024, Javed filed a complaint in the United States District Court for the Northern District of Illinois against M. Raess & Son Trucking LLC.

 The complaint paints a vivid picture of Javed's employment experience with M. Raess & Son Trucking LLC, beginning on November 7, 2023.
 Hired to transport hazardous materials such as gasoline and diesel, Javed was committed to safety protocols and frequently reported equipment safety concerns to management.
 Despite his diligence, he faced dismissive responses from dispatch and management who instructed him to "just use the equipment" despite known issues.
 The tension escalated when Carlos, a colleague, made indirect threats towards Javed in February 2024—a situation management chose to ignore by stating they did not perceive it as threatening.